evan0984/Counter-web/README.md

 - This is my mother
 1915719033
 02-667-4419
 Please tell her that your son is sending greetings from abroad.
-I don't think I'll be able to contact her for the new few months, so please tell her I hope your health will be good and enjoy New Year's day with my family. and then plase ask if they need anything or funds. and then please ask her news.
+I don't have an idea when I will be able to get back to home since they don't allow us to get back until the new guys will get here.
+Everything is good here and I am trying to follow our manager's decision.
+Please ask if they need more funds or anything else.

 - This is my wife
 1915727501
 Please ask if she is Jun-chol's sister, and if yes, tell her that kwang-song sends hello to her.
 I meet her everyday in my dream.
-I don't think I'll be able to contact her for the next few months, so please don't be upset to me and I hope you're taking care of your health and that you will enjoy New Year's day with your family. and then please ask her news.
+I don't have an idea when I will be able to get back to home since they don't allow us to get back until the new guys will get here.
+Please ask if she need anything or she wants me to buy anything when I get back to home. and please ask how they celebrated SongYong's birthday and her plan to go to university.

 After creation, your project should look like this: